goFrendiAsgard/airbyte-postgre-mongo/README.md

 # Caveat

-Use `host.docker.internal` to refer to host network.
+- Use `host.docker.internal` to refer to host network.
+- Your data will be available under `_airbyte_data` key.
+- [This](https://stackoverflow.com/questions/66483326/mongodb-how-to-transform-existing-document-to-expected-structure) might help if you need to do further transformation